 Handicapped Accessible Campgrounds and Parks

 Campgrounds can be quite difficult to navigate for those of us with disabilities.
-Even though handicapped-accessible campground work for everyone with mobility challenges, basic campgrounds are mostly void of paved surfaces for wheelchair access and handicapped-accessible bathrooms.
-I live in Colorado and have visited and stayed a night or two at several of Colorado’s handicapped-friendly campsites.
+Even though accessible campground work for everyone with mobility challenges, basic campgrounds are mostly void of paved surfaces for wheelchair access and accessible bathrooms.
+I live in Colorado and have visited and stayed a night or two at several of Colorado’s accessible campsites.
 In my native Colorado, which is home to Mesa Verde National Park, Rocky Mountain National Park, and Black Canyon of the Gunnison National Park; one park stands out above the others when it comes to wheelchair and disability access.

 The park is The Great Sand Dunes National Park and Preserve just Northeast of Alamosa, Colorado.
 The trip runs about 230 miles south and west of Denver and should take you about 3- and one-half hours to traverse.
 The views are incredible.
 With the expansive seas of sand, the dunes would normally be inaccessible to wheelchairs, but the park has loaner wheelchairs for adults and children that are equipped with giant, balloon tires that glide over the fine sand.
 The chairs do require an adult to provide mobility but, nonetheless, these chairs will get you out to incredible scenery and remarkable views in comfort.
 I stay at the KOA campground in Alamosa.
 It offers spacious pull-through RV lots, plenty of paved paths to handicapped-accessible bathrooms, and full hookups, including fresh water and electricity.
 If you’re in Colorado, go check out the beauty at one of our nation’s largest sand dunes.
 Remember to reserve your chair ahead of time.